anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 - Deploy only secure applications and trusted codes
 - Only deploy applications from validated and verified images
-- Only deploy applications from truested registries
+- Only deploy applications from trusted registries
 - Containers orchestration (Kubernetes) must be secure with administrative boundaries between tenants
 - Network segmentation using security zoning and network standards must be followed when deploying containers.
 - The Host OS running the containers must be hardened